obeli-sk/obelisk/ROADMAP.md

 E.g. `JoinSetCreated` to `JoinSetCreate`.

 ## Future ideas
+* Optional caching of activity executions with a TTL - serve cached response if parameters are the same
 * Interactive CLI for execution management
 * External activities gRPC API
 * External executors support - starting executions solely based on WIT exports.
 External executors must share write access to the sqlite database.